 Painting the snow with tempera paints!
 An amazing outdoor winter activity for kids of all ages.
-It’s hard to say who will have more fun with this – the kids or the grow ups!
+It’s hard to say who will have more fun with this – little kids, big kids or the grown-ups!

 I’m sure you’ve heard of others painting the snow with spray bottles and food colouring.
 Maybe you’ve even seen our indoor activity where we’ve coloured the snow with liquid watercolours.
 We’ve tried the squirt bottle thing outside before, but soggy mitts and frozen fingers aren’t a great combo, and maybe I’ve just been skimpy with the food colouring, but we have to pump the trigger a bazillion times to get a decent amount of colour onto the snow.

 So today I decided to try something new!
 We actually PAINTED the snow!
 With real PAINT!

 Check it out! what a great way to get creative in the snow on a sunny winter day!